 Sumeet says, “I had so much fun making these cookies!
 I substituted the vegan chocolate chips for baking chips from Whole Foods’ 365 brand and I used a real egg instead of the flax egg.
 After I pulled the cookies out of the oven, I sprinkled Maldon flaky salt on top and my friends lost their minds.
 They said the cookies live up to the recipe’s title. 🙂 …Thank you so much for such a wonderful and easy recipe!

-Store your gluten free oatmeal chocolate chip cookies in an airtight container at room temperature, out of direct sunlight, away from heat sources.
+Store your gluten free oatmeal cookies in an airtight container at room temperature, out of direct sunlight, away from heat sources.
 Store gf cookies for up to 2 weeks.

 Store gluten free oatmeal cookies in a freezer-friendly container.
-To enjoy the frozen gluten free oatmeal chocolate chip cookies: allow to thaw for 30 minutes at room temperature, or heat in the microwave for 5-10 seconds or until just warm.
+To enjoy the frozen gluten free cookies: allow to thaw for 30 minutes at room temperature, or heat in the microwave for 5-10 seconds or until just warm.

-The best gluten free oatmeal chocolate chip cookies that are better than the rest–deliciously crispy edges, chewy centers and oodles of melty chocolate chips.
+The best gluten free oatmeal cookies that are better than the rest–deliciously crispy edges, chewy centers and oodles of yummy add-ins.

 So whaddya think?
 Are you ready to blow all of your friends’ socks off with my best gluten free oatmeal chocolate chip cookies recipe?
 Let’s bake it!
 You grab the chocolate chips, I’ll grab the gluten free oat flour!
 It’s truly such an honor to make these special healthy treats together.
 I can’t wait to hear what you think!
 In the mean time…